tfsjohan/github-copilot-demo-dotnet/ApiComplete/readme.md

 Copilot does not yet know about the latest C# features, so it might suggest older ways of doing things.
 For example how to handle nulls and primary constructors.

+Copilot might not get it right the first time, so don't forget to iterate on the prompts or code to improve it over time.

+And don't forget, Copilot is a tool to help you, not replace you.

 ## The Chuck Norris Joke API

 Let's see if we can make a Chuck Norris API with GitHub Copilot.
 The API is available at